fsoubelet/PyhDToolkit/docs/quickstart.rst

     Don't know what a virtual environment is or how to set it up?
     Here is a good primer on `virtual environments <https://realpython.com/python-virtual-environments-a-primer/>`_ by `RealPython`.

-To setup a development environment, see the :doc:`contributing instructions <contributing>`.
+To set up a development environment, see the :doc:`contributing instructions <contributing>`.

 .. _quickstart-docker: